Najeebullah Khan Niazi: Political career

-Najeebullah Khan Niazi was a famous for his bravery and for his support to people of Bhakkar.
+Najeebullah Khan Niazi was famous for his bravery and for his support to people of Bhakkar.
 People in Bhakkar always talk about his charismatic personality.
 He was elected to the Provincial Assembly of the Punjab in 1997 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-48 (Bhakkar-II) in 2013 Pakistani general election.
 After his successful election, he joined Pakistan Muslim League (Nawaz) (PML-N).

 Family

-His wife's name is Dr. Shehzad Najeebullah Khan and he has four daughters; Kainat Khan, Eman Khan, Zoha khan and Malaika Khan.
+His wife's name is Dr. Shehzad Najeebullah Khan and he has four daughters; Kainat Khan, Eman Khan, Zoha Khan and Malaika Khan.
 He was a paternal cousin of Imran Khan and was a member of the Imran Khan family along with his brother Inamullah Niazi.
-His other brother Hafeez Ullah Niazi is journalist and columnist at The Jang Group.
+His other brother Hafeez Ullah Niazi is a journalist and columnist at The Jang Group.